buswedg/dataquest/README.md

 <p>Use of Apache Spark via PySpark in Python and the map-reduce technique to clean and analyze large datasets.</p>
 <p>Includes:</p>
 <ul>
 <li>Basic use of PySpark in Python to take advantage of distributed processing.
-Used of the ReduceByKey() function and filtering to tally the number of Daily Show guests for each year that the show has been running.</li>
+Includes use of map() and reducebykey() functions, as well as filtering techniques in order to tally the number of Daily Show guests for each year that the show has been running.</li>
-<li>Use of PySpark in Python to transform Hamlet text into a format that is suitable for data analysis and to explore an RDD before trying to chain another transformation to the RDD.</li>
+<li>Use of PySpark in Python to transform Hamlet text into a format that is suitable for data analysis.
+Includes use of flatMap(), filter(), count(), and collect() functions to explore the dataset as a RDD.</li>
 <li>Use of PySpark in Python, including the map-reduce paradigm, transformations and actions, and data cleaning, in order to transform Hamlet text into a dataset that is suitable for analysis.</li>
 </ul>
 </td>